Minimal $SU(5)$ GUTs with vectorlike fermions: Case study: VLFs

 \subsection{Proton decay}

-Here, we collect relevant formulae for computing proton decay rates.
+Here, we collect relevant formulas for computing proton decay rates.
 Decay widths for proton decay channels into charged anti-leptons and anti-neutrinos are given by (cf.\ \cite{Claudson:1981gh, Kuramashi:2000hw} for the remaining decay channels)